Virginia Tech® home

 • Description of the Proposed Project: Describe 1) needs in the area you’ve chosen, 2) deliverables and timeline of the project, and 3) future publication and funding opportunities and next steps resulting from the project.

-• Proposals will be screened by program co-directors, Charlene Eska and Yinlin Chen to make sure the proposals are within the scope of this program.
+Program co-directors Charlene Eska and Yinlin Chen will pre-screen submissions to ensure proposals are within the scope of this program.